 - Two mutated copies = homozygous mutation, with little-to-no function of the enzyme

 About 50% of the population have many people, with one heterozygous mutation at one of the enzyme genes.
 Less common are people with homozygous mutations at one enzyme gene or heterozygous mutations at both enzyme genes.
 Generally, people with the latter types of mutations are the ones that develop mysterious, from a conventional point of view, health issues.

 - Multiple Chemical Sensitivity

-- Autism, ADD and other spectrum disorders
+- Autism, ADD, and other spectrum disorders

-The MTHFR and COMT (another genetic marker having to do with mood) genes can be tested on their own with an order from a licensed healthcare provider who is willing to think outside the box.
-Many companies offering this service are contracted with private insurance companies and out-of-pocket prices are also very affordable.
+The MTHFR and COMT, another genetic marker having to do with mood, genes can be tested on their own with an order from a licensed healthcare provider willing to think outside the box.
+Many companies offering this service are contracted with private insurance companies, and out-of-pocket prices are affordable.
 Once the results are in hand, I recommend bringing them to a Naturopathic Doctor for interpretation and treatment.
 For more information, please contact NENH or check out MTHFR.net.